Alert 1 of 0

 Safeguarding Your Information

-If you feel that your device, account, or information may have been hacked, please take these steps as quickly as possible.
+If you feel that your device, account, or information may have been hacked, take these steps as quickly as possible.

 1. Change your digital banking credentials (username and password) immediately.
 This can be done in the Settings section of either the app or desktop banking.